1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 identity attributes, and keeping private what they choose.

 * Service interfaces for managing identities that can be called by user interface based applications.
+* Identity Keys lost can be recovered through verification with an established reputation via friends and family.

 ### The platforms and protocols on which self-sovereign identities are built, must be open and transparent
 This refers to how the platforms and protocols are governed, including how they are managed and updated.